tweag/python-monorepo-example/content/blog/2020-12-16-trustix-announcement/index.md

 ## How Nix verifies binary cache results

 Most Linux package managers use a very simple signature scheme to secure binary distribution to users.
-Some use GPG keys, some use OpenSSL certificates, and others use some other kind of key, but the scheme is essentially the same for all of them.
+Some use GPG keys, some use OpenSSL certificates, and others use some other kind of key, but the idea is essentially the same for all of them.
-The general idea is that binaries are signed with a private key, and clients can use an associated public key to check that a binary was really signed by the trusted entity.
+The general approach is that binaries are signed with a private key, and clients can use an associated public key to check that a binary was really signed by the trusted entity.

 Nix for example uses an ed25519-based key signature scheme and comes with a default hard-coded public key that corresponds to the default cache.
 This key can be overridden or complemented by others, allowing the use of additional caches.